-Sorry, this isn’t going to be a get rich quick post, but I do want to show you how you can make $1,000,000 and have that nest egg for when you retire!
+Sorry, this isn't going to be a get rich quick post, but I do want to show you how to make $1,000,000 and have that nest egg for when you retire!

 Let's break it down.

 Math To Save And Make $1,000,000

 Time Frame: I'm assuming you are 25, and will save until you are 65, so 40 years.

 Rate of Return: I'm running two different scenarios - 5% and 8%.
 Everyone always seems to quote 8% since that has been the historical norm, but if you're planning for retirement, I'd rather be a bit conservative.